Leopold Trattinnick: Biography

 In 1812, all known species in the genus Hosta were grouped together by Trattinnick, and named in honour of his fellow Austrian Nicholas Thomas Host, who was a botanist and physician at the court of Emperor Frances I of Austria.
 It was first thought that the name was invalid, as a Verbena (now known as Cornutia) had already been named "Hosta", but Linnaeus then re-classified the plant as a 'Verbena'.
 In 1905, the International Botanical Congress voted that the name 'Hosta' could be used.

-Between 1816-1822 he published two volumes of the 'Flora der Oesterreichischen Kaiserthumes' (Flora of the Austrian Empire), but the complete work was never finished.
+Between 1816 and 1822 he published two volumes of the 'Flora der Oesterreichischen Kaiserthumes' (Flora of the Austrian Empire), but the complete work was never finished.
 The illustrations were taken from his archive.
 The text is partially filled with poetic verse as well as botanical observations.

 In 1816, Trattinick published and described Schmidtia subtilis in 'Flora des Osterreichischen Kaiserthumes' Volume 1 Issue 12, t.451.
 Specimens of this taxon were sent to Trattinick by Count Berchtold.
 This was later classified as a synonym of Coleanthus subtilis.